New Iran talks may focus on higher-grade atom work

 “Persuading Iran to part with its stockpile of 20 percent enriched uranium would be even more difficult,” he said.

-Western officials believe Iran has not yet decided whether it will “weaponries” enrichment, but rather is seeking the industrial and scientific capacity to do so if needed for military and security contingencies.
+Western officials believe Iran has not yet decided whether it will “weaponise” enrichment, but rather is seeking the industrial and scientific capacity to do so if needed for military and security contingencies.

 It has steadily increased uranium enrichment and now has enough 3.5 and 20 percent material for some four bombs if refined further, Western experts say.